Relative age effect: In education

 The Academic year is decided by education authorities with August or September being common cut-off dates in the Northern Hemisphere and February or March cut-off dates in the Southern Hemisphere.
+Many countries, especially in the Southern Hemisphere, use the calendar year as academic year, grouping children born in the same year together per grade.

 The third graph illustrates the relative age effect in graduations from the University of Oxford over a 10-year period, which has also been seen in UK Nobel laureates.

 The relative age effect and reversal effect are evident in education, with older students on average scoring higher marks, getting into more gifted and talented programs, and being more likely to attend higher education in academic schools over vocational schools, not necessarily due to higher intelligence.
 The Matthew effect again plays a role, as the skills learned early in education compound over time, increasing the advantage, with older students becoming more likely to take up leadership roles.
 However, like in sport, the effect diminishes over time after middle school, and those born later in the year perform better in university education.